lucascolley/lucascolley.github.io/lucascolley/content/_index.md

 *-- Gil Scott-Heron, [Whitey on the Moon]*

-> If you have a verbal commitment to democracy, you've got a real big problem justifying capitalism.
+> If you have a verbal commitment to democracy,
+> you got a real big problem justifying capitalism.

 *-- Richard D. Wolff*